 General Electric locomotive #7258.
 Built in 1942, this ex-Army locomotive was acquired from Birdsboro Steel in Birdsboro, Pennsylvania.
 WK&S first tested the locomotive on December 26, 1996 and took delivery of it in 1997.
 WK&S volunteers poured their hearts into #7258.
-Among other things, they rebuild one of the two diesel engines, rewired the locomotive and performed a complete cosmetic restoration. #7258 is in charge of most of the yard work and pulls the passenger trains when the steam engine isn't used during the slow months of the summer season. #7258 also allows for off-season charters after the steam locomotives have been winterized. #7258 is the "Cadillac" of the railroad - an absolute pleasure to operate.
+Among other things, they rebuild one of the two diesel engines, rewired the locomotive and performed a complete cosmetic restoration. #7258 is in charge of most of the yard work and pulls the passenger trains when the steam engine isn't used during the slow months of the summer season. #7258 also allows for off-season charters after the steam locomotives have been winterized.

-Photo by Jerry Clearwater The photo above was taken at Birdsboro on December 26, 1996 and shows #7258 with a WK&S inspection crew.
+The photo above was taken at Birdsboro on December 26, 1996 and shows #7258 with a WK&S inspection crew.
 Only engine #1 was operational at the time of the test.
+Photo by Jerry Clearwater.

-Photo by Mike Hartman The photo above was taken on May 11, 1997 and shows #7258 soon after its arrival.
+The photo above was taken on May 11, 1997 and shows #7258 soon after its arrival.
 Note its previous U.S. Army paint scheme.
 One hood has been removed to facilitate the rebuilding of engine #2.
+Photo by Mike Hartman.

 Locomotive #7258 coupled to freshly painted coach #1494.